Codekage224/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
-A linear Regression model which predicts housing prices from a region (Here-California) .
+A linear Regression model which predicts housing prices from a region (Here-California)<br> .
 Greeting Everyone !!.
 This project was done as a part of my internship Tasks from PRODIGYINFOTECH.
-Here i've implemented a linear Regression model which takes Parameters from the Dataset and use it to compute the results.
+Here i've implemented a linear Regression model which takes Parameters from the Dataset and use it to compute the results.<br>
-The DataSet used here is taken from kaggle using Kaggle API and the code is ran in Google COLAB .
+The DataSet used here is taken from kaggle using Kaggle API and the code is ran in Google COLAB .<br>
-For those who trying to run this there colab , First upload your kaggle-api-token (A json file named - kaggle.json) and then run the code.
+For those who trying to run this there colab , First upload your kaggle-api-token (A json file named - kaggle.json) and then run the code.<br>
 #### Steps involved were :-
 1) Get the dataset,
 2) Drop incomplete or Unwanted Data from the Data set(Done using analysing Co-relation matrix),